zeldaret/mm/docs/schedule_scripting_language.md

 #### `if_scene`

-Checks if the current scene matches the one passed as parameter.
+Checks if the current scene matches the one passed as argument.

 ##### `if_scene` arguments